tomGdow/rails-with-angularjs-one/README.md

   To generate a Rails/AngularJS app based on 'ng-rails-basic'

   1. Generate a new rails app

        `rails new <app-name>`

        Or, with postgreSQL as database:

        `rails new <app-name> -d postgresql`

        (Here, 'rorangular', with postgreSQL)

   2. Add the [angular-rails](https://rubygems.org/gems/angularjs-rails/) gem to Gemfile
-  3. Add the [pry](https://github.com/rweng/pry-rails) gem to Gemfile (optional)
+  3. Add the [pry](https://github.com/rweng/pry-rails) gem to Gemfile (development branch) [optional]
   4. Generate a 'home' controller with a single action called 'index'

        `rails generate controller Home index`

   5. Copy the 'angular' directory to app/assets/javascripts
   6. Replace (with the version given here) app/assets/javascripts/application.js
   7. Replace the 'stylesheets' directory in app/assets/stylesheets (optional)
   8. Replace the 'home' directory in app/views/
   9. Remove everything except '<%= yield %>' from app/views/layouts/application.html.erb
   10. Route to 'home#index (config/routes.rb)

   11. Add routes for 'template1.html.erb' and 'template2.html.erb' (config/routes.rb)

  To continue beyond the basic app, add the following scaffold (or equivalent)
       to implement CRUD functionality: